ForEvolve/forevolve.github.io/_posts/en/2018-07-10-how-to-deploy-a-jekyll-website-in-azure-blob-storage-hosted-by-azure-static-website-using-a-vsts-continuous-deployment-pipeline-part-2.md

 1. Create directory (I will call mine `JekyllOnAzure`)
 1. Initialize a Git repository
-1. Open a terminal (or open the folder in VS Code then use the integrated terminal) and type `bash` to start a bash session (if your terminal is not already bash)
+1. Open a terminal (or open the folder in VS Code then use the integrated terminal).
+    - If you installed Jekyll on Ubuntu on Windows 10, type `bash` to start a bash session.
 1. Type `jekyll new .`
 1. Commit you changes

 And voilà!
 You got yourself a new empty Jekyll website.

+To test if it work:

+1. Type: `jekyll server` or `bundle exec jekyll server`.
+1. Open a browser on the `Server address` (in VS Code, `ctrl+click` on the link in the terminal).

 > If you have a hard time, please refer to the official [Quick-start guide](https://jekyllrb.com/docs/quickstart/).